flykrth/Boli-From-Kollam/README.md

 ---

 ### Submission Checklist
-- [ ] Completed all sections of this README
+- ✅ Completed all sections of this README
 - ✅ Added project demo video
-- [ ] Provided live project link
 - ✅ Ensured all team members are listed
 - ✅ Included setup instructions
 - [ ] Submitted final code to repository